 Remember Christopher Cruz, the guy who went viral last month when a Chicago jiu-jitsu instructor pinned him to the floor of an Uptown 7-Eleven after he allegedly battered a store clerk?
 Well, his legal troubles have escalated.
-Prosecutors this week charged him with being a felon in possession of a firearm.
+Prosecutors this week charged him with being in possession of a firearm.

 Cruz, 30, was taken to Advocate Illinois Masonic Medical Center over the weekend for treatment of a medical condition, prosecutors said.
 While inventorying his property, a hospital worker allegedly discovered an unloaded firearm in his backpack.
 According to prosecutors, the gun had been reported stolen.